puppetlabs/puppet-docs/source/guides/installation.markdown

 Debian and Ubuntu distributions include Puppet in their default package repos.
 No extra steps are necessary to enable it.

-Older OS versions will have outdated Puppet versions, which are updated only with security patches. <!-- dated --> As of April 2012:
+Older OS versions will have outdated Puppet versions, which are updated only with security patches.
+As a general guideline to how current OS packages tend to be, we found the following when checking versions in April 2012:

 * Debian unstable's Puppet was current.
 * Debian testing's Puppet was nearly current (one point release behind the current version).